-At South Texas Health System Clinics, we diagnose and treat the full spectrum of cerebrovascular disease, including stroke, narrowing of blood vessels (stenosis), clots (thrombosis), blocked arteries (embolism), and ruptured blood vessels (hemorrhage).
+At South Texas Health System Clinics, we provide endovascular treatments for a full spectrum of cerebrovascular disease, including stroke, narrowing of blood vessels (stenosis), clots (thrombosis), blocked arteries (embolism), and ruptured blood vessels (hemorrhage).

 Treatments We Offer

 - Thrombectomy for acute stroke – For large blood clots, a thrombectomy is performed using a device called a stent retriever to remove the clot.

 - Stenting of the carotid and vertebral arteries – A tiny balloon is temporarily inserted in the clogged artery and inflated to widen the area.
 A stent is then inserted to help decrease the chance of the artery clogging again.

 - Embolization of cerebral aneurysms – Small metal coils are placed into an aneurysm to prevent it from rupturing by blocking the flow of blood.

 - Embolization of arterio-venous malformations (AVMs) and fistulas – Abnormal connections between arteries and veins are filled by injecting liquid agents into the location where the artery and vein meet, stopping blood flow.